Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

 \subsection{Convolutional Spiking Neural Networks}

 CSNNs are deep networks comprised of standard convolutional layers that extract feature maps from the input data before passing these feature maps to subsequent spiking layers.
 These combination layers are referred to here as "convolutional-spiking" layers.
 For classification, the output layer is composed of a fully connected layer with linear activation function followed by a spiking layer.
-Fig. \ref{csnnDia}(a) shows a schematic of the specific CSNN used in this work.
+Figure \ref{csnnDia}(a) shows a schematic of the specific CSNN used in this study.
 It is comprised of two convolutional-spiking layers followed by the output layer.
 Each convolutional-spiking layer is comprised of a two-dimensional convolution layer followed by a two-dimensional max pooling layer and ending with an output spiking layer.
-The spiking layer in each convolutional-spiking layer is composed of a tensor of Leaky-Integrate-and-Fire (LIF) neurons having the same shape as the shape of the input to the layer.
+The spiking layer in each convolutional-spiking layer is composed of a tensor of LIF neurons having the same shape as the shape of the input to the layer.
 In the output layer, the fully connected layer and the subsequent output LIF spiking layer both have two neurons for the two classes in the EEG dataset.
+The predicted output of the CSNN was determined by counting the number of spikes output by these two neurons and setting the predicted label to the class represented by the neuron which produced the most spikes.
+A tie would result in a predicted class of '0'.

 Due to the non-differentiable nature of the output of spiking neurons, training SNNs is difficult and requires special approaches beyond simply using standard backpropagation.
 If the spiking behavior of a neuron is represented as: